Learn CSS with online courses and programs

 What is CSS?

 CSS, or Cascading Style Sheets, is a fundamental programming language for web design, used to stylize the presentation of HTML-based pages.
 By using CSS, website designers can build multiple pages with the same formatting.
 CSS also separates presentation coding from content to improve accessibility and reduce coding time.
 This functionality allows designers to render multiple versions of a single page for alternate formats, such as mobile or on-screen.
-CSS is maintained by The World Wide Web Consortium(W3C) and supported by other programming languages, including HTML, XHTML, SVG, and JavaScript.Footnote 1
+CSS is maintained by The World Wide Web Consortium(W3C) and supported by other programming languages, including HTML, XHTML, SVG, and JavaScript.1

-Browse online CSS courses and programs
+Browse online CSS Courses

 Stand out in your field